Creedence Clearwater Revival: Tom Fogerty

 Tom Fogerty released several solo albums, though none reached the success of CCR.
-His 1974 solo album Zephyr National was the last to feature the four original CCR band members.
-Several tracks sound very much like the CCR style, particularly the aptly titled "Joyful Resurrection" on which all four members played, even though John Fogerty recorded his part separately.
-His album Excalibur featured all four members of The Jerry Garcia Band (who recorded live albums for Fantasy)...
+His 1974 solo album Zephyr National was the last to feature the four original CCR band members on the track "Mystic Isle of Avalon", although John recorded his parts separately.
+Several tracks sound very much like the CCR style, particularly the aptly titled "Joyful Resurrection".
+His album Excalibur featured all four members of the Jerry Garcia Band (who recorded live albums for Fantasy)...
 Garcia played lead guitar to Tom's rhythm guitar, and has since become a popular cult album.

 Tom Fogerty died at his home in Scottsdale, Arizona, in September 1990 of an AIDS complication, which he contracted via a tainted blood transfusion he received while undergoing back surgery.
 Tom and John barely reconciled before Tom's death, and in the eulogy that he delivered at Tom's funeral, John said, "We wanted to grow up and be musicians.
 I guess we achieved half of that, becoming rock 'n roll stars.
 We didn't necessarily grow up".

 Stu Cook and Doug Clifford

-Junior high school friends Doug Clifford and Stu Cook continued to work together following the demise of CCR both as session players and members of the Don Harrison Band.
+Junior high school friends Doug Clifford and Stu Cook continued to work together following the demise of CCR, both as session players and members of the Don Harrison Band.
 They also founded Factory Productions, a mobile recording service in the Bay Area.
 Clifford released a solo record, Cosmo, in 1972.
 Cook produced artist Roky Erickson's The Evil One and was a bassist with the popular country act Southern Pacific in the 1980s.

 Clifford also produced Groovers Paradise for former Sir Douglas Quintet and Texas Tornados frontman Doug Sahm.
-Both Clifford and Cook played on the album which was released on Warner Bros. in 1974.
+Both Clifford and Cook played on the album, which was released on Warner Bros. in 1974.
 Clifford continued to perform and record with Sahm through the 1980s.

 Following a relatively long period of musical inactivity, Cook and Clifford formed Creedence Clearwater Revisited in 1995 with several well-known musicians.
 Revisited continues to tour globally performing the original band's classics.
-John's 1997 injunction forced Creedence Clearwater Revisited to temporarily change its name to "Cosmo's Factory", but the courts later ruled in Cook's and Clifford's favor.
+John's 1997 injunction forced Creedence Clearwater Revisited to temporarily change its name to "Cosmo's Factory", but the courts later ruled in Cook and Clifford's favor.

 Fantasy Records

-After CCR, Fantasy Records released several greatest-hits packages such as 1972's Creedence Gold, 1973's More Creedence Gold and 1975's Pre-Creedence, a compilation album of the Golliwogs' early recordings.
-Fantasy also released the highly successful double album Chronicle, a collection of Creedence's twenty hit singles, in 1976.
+After CCR, Fantasy Records released several greatest-hits packages, such as 1972's Creedence Gold, 1973's More Creedence Gold, and 1975's Pre-Creedence, a compilation album of the Golliwogs' early recordings.
+Fantasy also released the highly successful double album Chronicle, a collection of Creedence's 20 hit singles, in 1976.
 Several years later, the label released a live recording entitled The Royal Albert Hall Concert.
 Contrary to its title, the 1970 performance was recorded in Oakland, California, not at the Royal Albert Hall in London.
 Subsequent issues of the original 1981 album have been retitled simply The Concert.
 Another double album of their best material was issued in 1986 as Chronicle: Volume Two.